Skip to content

 #How do I know if my phone supports screen mirroring?

-Open Settings > Display or Settings > Connected Devices and look for a Cast or Wireless Display option.
-Most Android phones running version 5.0 (Lollipop) or later have this built in.
+Open Settings > Display and look for a Cast option.
+Most Android phones running 5.0+ support it.
 Samsung Galaxy phones show Smart View in the quick settings panel.

 #Can I mirror my Android phone to a TV without Wi-Fi?

 Yes, two ways.
-A USB-C to HDMI adapter and cable mirrors your screen with no network at all.
-Miracast also works without Wi-Fi because it creates a direct peer-to-peer wireless connection between your phone and TV, bypassing your router entirely.
-Range is limited to about 30 feet.
+First, a USB-C to HDMI adapter and cable mirrors your screen with absolutely no network required.
+Second, Miracast works without Wi-Fi by creating a direct peer-to-peer wireless connection between your phone and TV, bypassing your router entirely.
+Range tops out at about 30 feet with clear line of sight, and walls reduce it further.

 #Does screen mirroring cause audio delay?